 - The horse is calmer at the end of the lesson than at the beginning.

 It is the basis of all my Training Tips.
 I believe in Foundation before Specialization.
 It may take a little longer in the beginning but when you get to advanced training it will pay dividends because your horse is both physically and mentally ready for the challenge.
-You will Understand how to apply this Foundation work Under Saddle and your horse will respond in a relaxed willing manner because he/she understands the aid and understands what is expected of him/her.
+You will learn how to apply this Foundation working In Hand and Under Saddle and your horse will respond in a relaxed willing manner because he/she understands the aid and understands what is expected of him/her.
 To me it was never about the clinicians I watched but their effect on the horses they worked with.

 I hope you will find these Training Tips both entertaining and informative.

 Your horse will thank you!

 P.S.
 Don’t forget to view my Specialty and Trailer Loading lessons